mitric-lab/programming_theochem/src/01-fundamentals/05-arithmetic_operators/01-impl_multiplication.md

 To show the difference between these two algorithms, we can write a function to time their executions.
-The following example uses the function `perf_counter` from `time` module:
+The following example uses the function `perf_counter` from the `time` module:
 ```python
 {{#include ../../codes/01-fundamentals/multiplication.py:timing}}
 ```

-The execution time per execution for different sizes are listed below:
+The execution time per execution for different sizes is listed below:

 | `n`       | `naive_mul` / &#956;s | `mul` / &#956;s |
 |----------:|-----------------:|-----------:|